ufal/npfl129/exam/questions.md

 - Explain what a test statistic and a p-value are.
 [5]

-- Write down the steps of a statistical hypothesis test.
+- Write down the steps of a statistical hypothesis test, including a definition of a p-value.
 [5]

 - Explain the differences between a one-sample test, two-sample test and a paired test.
 [5]